 The product owner coordinates with key stakeholders to guide a product through each stage of the product development process:

-Commercialization: Launch and implement the final product.
+Commercialization: Launches and implements the final product

 Following this process ensures the Scrum team produces the best possible product with the least amount of risk.